khartinger/mqtt4home/md/m4h310_RasPiCppDemos_e.md

 File content: ` Zigbee2mqtt-health is perfect. `
 Default directory: `./data/`

+In addition, it is possible with an MQTT message to query the date when a file was last changed.
+So you also know when the topic was sent the last time.
 ## Payload key monitoring
 Name: [`m4hPayload`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hPayload)
 The `m4hPayload` program sends an MQTT message when a certain key is found in the payload of a message.